georgeflug/gitx/readme.md

 This merges the latest version of a branch into your current branch.
-Unlike ```git merge <branch>```, you will get the latest commits even even if your local copy is behind the remote.
+Unlike ```git merge <branch>```, you will get the latest commits even if your local copy is behind the remote.

 #### git x undo